 There are many examples of the bandwagon effect in action, not only in-store and online within retail, but in wider context too:

 - Food and drink: wine shoppers will often go for the bottle that appears well depleted on the shelf because surely this signifies that this brand has been a popular purchase?
-The Bandwagon Effect kicks in and we’re persuaded into purchasing because other shoppers have purchased before us.
+Ultimately, shoppers are persuaded into purchasing because other shoppers have purchased before them.

 - Fashion: many people are influenced by celebrities and popular culture, meaning that they adopt a certain style of clothing after they have seen their favourite public figure sporting the look.